gurudevnote/newwords/README.md

 git clone https://github.com/nguyenhuuhuy/newwords.git
 ```

+or download zip file of the source code and extract to your folder https://github.com/nguyenhuuhuy/newwords/archive/master.zip

 Open new tab on google chrome and enter **chrome://extensions** on address bar.

 Make sure **Developer mode** is checked, see below images